 Step 4: Create the jump links associated with the bulleted list text under ‘On this page’.

-Highlight the text: What is 4-H?
+Highlight the text: Why 4-H?
 Click the hyperlink icon.

-In the Link to box, add a # sign before the section anchor name: #whatis4h.
-Do NOT choose ‘Open in new window’.
-Click OK.
+In the Link to box, add a # sign before the section anchor name: #why4h.
+Leave the other options the same.
+Click the blue check mark.

 Repeat as needed for the other bulleted list text links.